 Neil Young – On the Beach: #879 of best 1,000 albums ever!

-Why is Neil Young’s On the Beach on my best 1,000 albums ever list?
+So why is Neil Young’s On the Beach on this best 1,000 albums ever thing?

-There’s a really cool keyboard effect on “See the Sky About to Rain” that, mixed with Neil Young’s simple yet wonderful vocal performance and stripped-down production, creates an emotional and powerful effect.
+There’s a cool keyboard tone on “See the Sky About to Rain,” combined with Young’s simple, beautiful vocal and stripped-down production, that creates an unexpectedly powerful mood.

-“Revolution Blues” reminds me of some of the best songs from Jesus Christ Superstar in a great way: this is rock n’ roll with a little funk edge, disillusioned, bummed out rock that overall represents 1970s rock at its best.
+“Revolution Blues” reminds me of some of the best songs from Jesus Christ Superstar in a great way: this is rock and roll with a little funk edge, hippies disillusioned music, bummed out rock that overall equates to 1970s rock at its best.

 And then “For the Turnstiles” has a very different vibe, old school Delta blues-infused rock with fantastic vocal harmonies.